patrickamadon/chimera/README.md

 No additional Python libraries required (only tkinter, zipfile, etc. from the standard library)

 License
-This project is released under the MIT License (or whichever license you choose).
+This project is released under the MIT License.
 See a LICENSE file for details.

 Author
 by Amadon